wdv4758h/pypy-extradoc/talk/pycon2012/talk.rst

 and why this represents both a boon for existing Python programmers, as well as an opportunity for Python to expand to new audiences.

-We'll also explain a bit PyPy's current status, its goals and near future.
+We'll also explain a bit PyPy's accomplishements in the passing year that make all of this possible, current status, its goals and the near future.